Monopole and instanton effects in QCD: Monopole effects

-We construct the Wilson Dirac operator $D_{W}$ from the gauge links $U_{n, \mu}$ of the SU(3) matrix and calculate the sign function by using the polynomial approximations.
-We then solve the eigenvalue problems $D|\psi_{i}\rangle = \lambda_{i}|\psi_{i}\rangle $ by using the subroutines ({ ARPACK}) and retain 100 pairs of the low-lying eigenvalues and eigenvectors for one configuration.
+In this study, we use the numerical methods explained in reference~\cite{Giusti6}.
+We solve the eigenvalue problems $D|\psi_{i}\rangle = \lambda_{i}|\psi_{i}\rangle $ by using the subroutines ({ ARPACK}) and retain 100 pairs of the low-lying eigenvalues and eigenvectors for one configuration.
 The index $i$ indicates the number of pairs.

-In this study, we use the numerical methods explained in Ref.~\cite{Giusti6} to calculate the overlap Dirac operator.
-We directly calculate the overlap Dirac operator from the gauge links of the non-Abelian without using the smearing method or the cooling method.
+We do not use the smearing method or the cooling method to calculate the Dirac operator.